-An event is unlikely if the probability of it happening is less than about 5%.
-An event is unusual if it has an unusually high or low number of outsomes of a particular type, i.e. the number of outcomes of a particular type is far from what we might expect.
+We label an event "unlikely" if the probability of it happening is less than 5%.
+An event is unusual if it has an unusually high or low number of outcomes of a particular type, i.e. the number of outcomes of a particular type is far from what we might expect.